Daylighting (architecture): Computational simulations

 Computational simulations can predict daylighting condition of a space much faster and more detailed than hand calculations or scale model testing.
 The simulations allow for the effects of climate with hourly weather data from typical meteorological year.
 Computer models are available which can predict variations in internally reflected light.
 Radiosity and ray-tracing are methods can deal with complex geometry, allow complex sky distributions and potentially produce photorealistic images.
 Radiosity methods assume all surfaces are perfectly diffusing to reduce computational times.
 Ray-tracing techniques have accuracy and image rendering capacity.

 Daylighting metrics and analyses

+Diagram illustrating calculation of daylight factor.

 Daylight autonomy is the percentage of time that daylight levels are above a specified target illuminance within a physical space or building.
 The calculation is based on annual data and the predetermined lighting levels.
 The goal of the calculation is to determine how long an individual can work in a space without requiring electrical lighting, while also providing optimal visual and physical comfort.

 Daylight autonomy is beneficial when determining how daylight enters and illuminates a space.
 The drawback, however, is that there is no upper limit on luminance levels.
 Therefore, a space with a high internal heat gain deemed uncomfortable by occupants, would still perform well in the analysis.
 Achieving daylight autonomy requires an integrated design approach that guides the building form, siting, climate considerations, building components, lighting controls, and lighting design criteria.